|How to get a safety razor blade out of a plastic case

 While pushing on the tremolo block to give it tension, tighten down the outer two bridge screws, as in the screws next to the 1 string and 6 string.
 When the angle of the bridge is around 1/8th of an inch away from the body, and both outer screws are at the same height as far as you can tell, then tighten down the remaining 4 bridge screws to equal height of the outer screws.

-This is the point where I bitch about the two-point tremolo system before continuing.
+This is the point where I complain about the two-point tremolo system before continuing.

 One would think that a two-point would be easier to do this with since there are only two screws instead of six.
 It's not easier.
 The screws are much more difficult to turn, requiring a larger tool to do it with, and it is really easy for the screwdriver to slip out and scrrraatttch, you just put a nice big, nasty scratch in your guitar body.
 This doesn't happen on 6-screw because the screws are smaller, easier to deal with and have a Philips head instead of slotted.